Published June 2019

 Well known as an artist’s paradise, this is the largest of the Fundy Isles.
 Discover solitary beaches, fishing villages, hiking trails, excellent birdwatching and whale-watching, lighthouses, and ruggedly beautiful cliffs.
 Many options for cottages and accommodations.
 Accessible by ferry.

 This tranquil island was a favourite of U.S. President Franklin D. Roosevelt.
 He built his summer home here, which is now an international park maintained by Canada and the United States.
 The island also has a provincial park, golf course, whale-watching, and an iconic lighthouse.
-Accessible by land or ferry.
+Accessible by land via St. Stephen, NB and the State of Maine.

 The smallest of the Fundy Isles, you’ll have the opportunity to see the famous Old Sow Whirlpool just off the southwestern tip of the island.
 It’s located on the 45th parallel – halfway between the Equator and the North Pole – with an iconic restaurant of the same name a must-stop for visitors.
 Trails, lookouts.
 Accessible by ferry.